krishik1995/ETL-AWS-SQS-PostgreSQL/README.md

 - **Scheduling**: To effectively automate scheduling and scale this application, we can make use of tools such as Airflow.
 - **Error Handling & Recovery**: By including error handling and recovery techniques, robustness can be increased.
-- **Monitoring & Logging**: Connect to systems such as ELK Stack for Docker container logging and Prometheus for monitoring.
+- **Monitoring & Logging**: We can connect to systems such as ELK Stack for Docker container logging and Prometheus for monitoring.
 - **Security**: Encrypt data while it's in transit and at rest, and use stringent IAM roles and security groups.
 Furthermore, communication between Docker containers is secure.
 - **Automated Testing**: To guarantee the functionality and quality of the code, run end-to-end, integration, and unit tests in the Docker environment.
 - **Backup & Recovery**: A disaster recovery plan and automated backup solutions for the PostgreSQL database container.